Select Page

 PICC Line and Midline Catheter Care

-PICC Line and Midline Catheter Care is crucial.
-This page describes, in general, PICC Line and Midline Catheter care and maintenance and why such care and maintenance is critically important for line preservation, function, and infection prevention.
+PICC Line and Midline Catheter Care is crucial in ensuring the vascular access device works properly and remains free of infection.
+This page describes, in general, PICC Line and Midline Catheter care and maintenance, and why such care and maintenance is critically important for line preservation, function, and infection prevention.
 Interested in learning more about our services for vascular access?
 Find more here →

 PICC Line and Midline Catheter Care Introduction

-PICC Line and Midline Catheter Care provide information and guidance on how to care for your PICC or Midline Catheter placement such as after a hospital discharge or after a procedure is performed at an outpatient clinic.
-While a PICC is a Central Venous Catheter Line and a Midline is not a Central Venous Catheter Line, the care and maintenance of each is approximately the same as each has an external component covered by a sterile dressing.
-Both PICCs and Midlines are used instead of Peripheral IVs as they can enable medicine or nutrition needs to be given over a longer period of time, reduce the discomfort of multiple Peripheral IV’s each time a new one is needed, and allow for home therapy or therapy at a continuing care retirement community (CCRC) or senior care community.
-PICCs may have more than one channel or lumen to allow different fluids or infusions at the same time and because PICCs are central catheter lines, they can stay in place longer and allow for stronger concentrated medications.
+PICC Line and Midline Catheter Care provides information and guidance on how to care for your PICC or Midline Catheter placement after discharge from a hospital or after a procedure in an outpatient clinic.
+Even though a PICC is a Central Venous Catheter Line and a Midline is not, the care and maintenance of both is basically the same, with each vascular access device having an external component that is covered by a sterile dressing.
+PICCs and Midlines are used instead of Peripheral IVs when intravenous delivery of medicine or nutrition are required over a longer period of time, as well as to reduce the discomfort of multiple Peripheral IV’s each time a new one is needed.
+They also allow for home therapy, or therapy at a continuing care retirement community (CCRC) or senior care community.
+PICCs may have more than one channel – or lumen – which allows different fluids or infusions at the same time, and because PICCs are central catheter lines, they can stay in place longer and allow for stronger concentrated medications than a Midline.

 washing hands is essential